shadopawn/canvasdarkmode/README.md

  ## gh-pages branch
  Dark Mode for Canvas uses various resources hosted via Github Pages.
 You can find them by viewing the gh-pages branch in this repository.

+ ## firefox-edition branch
+ This branch contains an Firefox edition of Dark Mode for Canvas.
+It is currently in development and will not get official Github releases for the time being.